Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 • etcd - key-value store, cluster brain, changes written there.
 Has data on load, usage, etc. Does not store app data.

-It all works in scales motion where when you create a deployment it also create replicaset which creates pods.
+It all works in scales motion where when you create a deployment it also create ReplicaSet which creates pods.
 Also if there is already a stray pod with matching label it will be removed by deployment since pods will be created regardless and stray pod will hit with limit condition

 • Pod - an abstraction over containers, can contain multiple containers